Beacon-Heart/Heart_Beacon/README.md

 7. A systemic, adaptive procedural template method using heartbeat signaling, time stamp record keeping processes of state meta data described, typed by organizations, resources typed by Uniform Resource Name, further improved through use of Paul Revere, Water Drop in Pond memes to quantify, describe unused resources with unmet needs by performing recalculations of state meta-data snapshot artifacts occurring at off site connector conversion gateways where micro-cycle reports from local, micro-cycle activities are signaled, relayed to higher echelon organizations monitoring macro-cycles who are interested in for example stock market "pools” where "output" is correlated and displayed onto appliqué views of aggregate sync delta changes in macro-micro economic recalculations, stocks, commodities, currencies, interest rates, electric micro-grids, currency (Terra) exchanges, spatial econometrics, contributory economics.
 Claim highlights ‘off site connector” that is a workflow convention as the method where for example, trade federation “A” interfaces with organization (s), nation states, Economic Unions EU that may or may not observe the same conventions, rules, methods

-8. Big Data as the “Next Oil”: Establishing a consistent <tag> context library / lexicon and time stamping data by organization <Org_ID> and by data class type and by resource type to form a universal syntax, code, date element, tag Rosetta Stone and reference for coders, programmers.
-Common time – space geo spatial temporal meters.
-Military OPSCODE brevity alpha- numeric codes are mapped, associated, paired with MILSTD 2525 A, B, C, D symbols and symbol sets.
-MIL Standard sets are critical to A.I.
-Artificial Intelligence Man - machine interaction.
-USPTO 13/573,002's foundation is Battlefield Digitization / Network Centric Warfare's signaling, telemetry support framework where the improvement is OOTW Operations Other Than War involves establishing a framework, foundation for internet, net of programmable money, description, metrics, meters, econometrics for DAO Distributed Autonomous Organizations / trade federations participating in a new eco sustainable programmable economy model with UTZ Universal Time Zone temporal sync, stochastic harmonization

 Invention claims form the basis of a system of systems signaling and telemetry annex for Richard Buckminster Fuller’s Operating Manual for Spaceship Earth.